chilicoder/study-wpm-workbook/README.md

 [WysockiFig24]: https://github.com/chilicoder/study-wpm-workbook/blob/master/images/wisocki-fig-2-4.png "Iterative PMLC Model"

 Differs from the Incremental PMLC model in that change is expected.
 The development team usually takes client input and presents alternatives in the next version of the prototype.

+> Example: Making a fancy haircut.
+> Example 2: Footbal team that plays match.
+> Building a landing page using well-known CMS.

 _Adaptive PLMC Model_
 the less you know about the solution, the more likely you will choose